Callymags/Uni-fyed-Landing-Page/README.md

 * CSS: Used to add custom styling to page.

 ### Frameworks
-* Bootstrap 4.2.1: Used to create a responsive landing page with custom styled components.
+* [Bootstrap 4.2.1:](https://getbootstrap.com/docs/4.2/getting-started/introduction/) Used to create a responsive landing page with custom styled components.
-* jQuery: Used along with bootstrap to help landing page responsiveness.
+* [Google Developer Tools:](https://developer.chrome.com/docs/devtools/) Used to test responsive elements of page and to fix bugs.
-* Google Developer Tools: Used to test responsive elements of page and to fix bugs.
+* [Git:](https://git-scm.com/) Useful to control and document page versions through git commits and git pushes.
-* Git: Useful to control and document page versions through git commits and git pushes.
+* [Github:](https://github.com/) Used to store project code and to deploy the website.
-* Github Pages: Used to store project code and to deploy the website.
+* [Pesticide:](https://chrome.google.com/webstore/detail/pesticide-for-chrome-with/neonnmencpneifkhlmhmfhfiklgjmloi) Used to improve CSS styling by outlining each element to better see their placement on the page.
-* Pesticide: Used to improve CSS styling by outlining each element to better see their placement on the page.
+* [Balsamiq:](https://balsamiq.com/) Used to draw up wireframes seen above.
-* Balsamiq: Used to draw up wireframes seen above.
+* [Online-convert.com:](https://image.online-convert.com/convert-to-ico) Used to change Uni-fyed logo jpg into icon format.
-* Online-convert.com: Used to change Uni-fyed logo jpg into icon format.
+* [Techsini:](https://techsini.com/multi-mockup/index.php) Used to create a mockup of the Landing page on different devices for Readme.
 ### Libraries
-* Google fonts: Used to find appropriate fonts for headings and content of landing page.
+* [Google fonts:](https://fonts.google.com/) Used to find appropriate fonts for headings and content of landing page.
-* Font Awesome: Provided the icons for the social media links in the footer.
+* [Font Awesome:](https://fontawesome.com/icons?d=gallery&p=2) Provided the icons for the social media links in the footer.
-* Flaticon.com: Provided the coloured icons for the About and Features sections of the page.
+* [Flaticon.com:](https://www.flaticon.com/) Provided the coloured icons for the About and Features sections of the page.
-* Shutterstock: Used to purchase copyrights for background image in home section.
+* [Shutterstock:](https://www.shutterstock.com/home) Used to purchase copyrights for background image in home section.
-* YouTube: Used to generate Uni-fyed video for About Us section.
+* [YouTube:](https://www.youtube.com/) Used to generate Uni-fyed video for About Us section.

 ## Testing
 ### User Stories: Language Students